Matt Katz-Bohen: As a member of GoonSquad (2006–2010)

 GoonSquad was formed with Matt, Laurel, and Guy Furrow.
 In 2006, Katz-Bohen was frequently playing with Furrow (aka Miss Guy of the Toilet Böys) at the night club "Speed" on 39th street.
 Furrow was the DJ and Katz-Bohen played guitar in the house band.
 Different celebrities, artists and performers would come sing with the band.

 As a member of Princess Goes

-In 2018 Katz-Bohen formed Princess Goes to the Butterfly Museum, performing on keyboards and guitars, with Michael C. Hall (Hedwig) singing, and Peter Yanowitz (Wallflowers, Natalie Merchant, Morningwood) on drums and backing vocals.
+In 2018 Katz-Bohen formed Princess Goes to the Butterfly Museum, performing on keyboards and guitars, with Michael C. Hall (Hedwig) singing, and Peter Yanowitz (The Wallflowers, Natalie Merchant, Morningwood) on drums and backing vocals.
 Katz-Bohen's daughter came up with the name of her father's new band.
 As of September 2024, they have toured throughout the US, UK, and Europe.
 Their eponymous debut EP featured the song "Ketamine", which was also an end credit feature in Dexter: New Blood.
-Their song "Eat an Eraser" was used as an end credit feature in Episode 5 of Dexter: Resurecction.
+Their song "Eat an Eraser" was used as an end credit feature in Episode 5 of Dexter: Resurrection.

-In 2021, the band released their first album, 'Thanks for Coming'.
-They released 'Come of Age' in 2023; renaming the band "Princess Goes".
+In 2021, the band self-released their first album, Thanks for Coming on their label, Morpho Music.
+They released a second album, Come of Age in October 2023; renaming the band "Princess Goes".